-Day after day, week after week, month after month, year after year, we plug along in our professional lives to provide for ourselves and those we consider dear.
-Throughout the average individual’s lifespan, it is estimated that they will work nearly 90,000 hours, or 10 years, while operating under the assumption that they can create heightened levels of life satisfaction by increasing their financial gains.
+Day after day, week after week, month after month, year after year, we plug along in our professional lives, providing for ourselves and those we consider dear.
+Throughout the average individual’s lifespan, it is estimated that they will work nearly 90,000 hours, or 10 years while operating under the assumption that they can create heightened levels of life satisfaction by increasing their financial gains.
 Unfortunately, for those who think material possessions, financial wealth, and professional status will bring them happiness, either making no commitment to true business excellence, or a misguided one, leaves them with unwanted feelings of emptiness.
 While it is certain that business excellence must be the aim, it is for reasons beyond the ones we typically think of.
 Abraham Maslow, one of history’s most celebrated psychologists, shed light on this truth when he told us:

 What a man can be, he must be.
 This need we call self-realization.”